Peace Corps: Application and volunteer process

 The application for the Peace Corps takes up to one hour, unless one talks to a recruiter.
 The applicant must be at least 18 years old and a U.S. citizen and, according to a 2018 document, is advised to apply six to nine months before they want to leave.
 They must go through an interview.

 Applicants can apply to only one placement every year.
-Placements can be sorted through the Peace Corps’ six project sectors: Agriculture, Environment, Community Economic Development, Health, Education, and Youth in Development.
+Placements can be sorted through the Peace Corps' six project sectors: Agriculture, Environment, Community Economic Development, Health, Education, and Youth in Development.
 Applicants may also narrow down their application of choice by country they want to serve in various regions of the world.

 Peace Corps volunteers are expected to serve for two years in the foreign country, with three months of training before swearing in to service.
 This occurs in-country with host country national trainers in language and assignment skills.

 Prior to 2014, the application process took about a year.

 There is no maximum age limit to joining the Peace Corps.
 Married couples may join but cannot have any "dependent children".
 Most positions require a volunteer to have at least a bachelor's degree but this can vary depending on the field one is volunteering in.
 Volunteers in the Peace Corps do not receive wages but transportation costs are paid for and a stipend is given for "basic expenses".
 Anyone who has worked for the CIA is ineligible, however prospective volunteers who have worked in other intelligence services can serve ten years after being employed in intelligence.
 All volunteers must provide their medical information.

 Initiatives

 The Peace Corps aims to educate community members on the different illnesses that are present in developing countries as well as what treatments exist in order prevent these illnesses from spreading.
-Volunteers are also often there in order to teach community members about modern agricultural techniques in order for them to more effectively produce food for themselves and each other (Peace Corps).
+Volunteers are also often there in order to teach community members about modern agricultural techniques in order for them to more effectively produce food for themselves and each other.
 The Corps is also a proponent of equal education and moves to allow for equal education opportunities for girls in countries like Liberia and Ethiopia.
-In 2015, the organization partnered with United States Agency for International Development (USAID) to implement First Lady Michelle Obama's Let Girls Learn initiative.
+In 2015, the organization partnered with USAID to implement First Lady Michelle Obama's Let Girls Learn initiative.